eclipse-pass/pass-documentation/developer-documentation/deposit-service/ds-new-institution.md

 * New logic to implement hint behavior.
 * Writing tests for the new behavior.

-The `Sword2TransportHints.SWORD_COLLECTION_HINTS` and the corresponding logic in `Sword2TransportSession.selectCollection(...)` are a good example of accommodating a new use case within an existing implementation for which there is no formal abstraction.

 ### Custody Transfer

-Determining the status of custody transfer is the responsibility of the `DepositStatusProcessor` interface.

-* Determining the success or failure of transfer of custody is an async process.
-* The downstream repository may have a workflow for validating the content of the package before accepting it.
-* The Deposit Service makes no assumption about how long that process may take, or in what form, or if it will ever complete.
-* A process must run periodically to process PASS Deposit resources that have an intermediate deposit status (i.e. deposits for which custody transfer has not been confirmed)
-* The process is represented by the `DepositStatusProcessor` interface.

-If the repository protocol is SWORDv2, then the `DefaultDepositStatusProcessor` may be used.
-Otherwise a novel implementation is required.

-As an example, the `DefaultDepositStatusProcessor` consults the `Deposit.depositStatusRef` and assumes that reference is URI to a SWORD Statement, which provides the real-time status of the package in the repository.
+Determining the status of custody transfer depends on the transport.
+For DSpace API and InvenioRDM transports, if the deposit logic completes successfully, the custody transfer is considered completed.
+For NIHMS transport, the NIHMS repository workflow is a long workflow taking several days to complete.
+The `NihmsReceiveMailService` reads emails from NIHMS with status updates for deposits made to NIHMS and updates the associated Deposit accordingly.
+`NihmsReceiveMailService` is a job that runs on a periodic basis.

+In the future, if the DSpace API or InvenioRDM transports require Deposit status updates after the initial deposit, it is recommended to use a factory pattern to implement the needed logic to get the deposit status from the downstream repository.
+This logic could be added to the `DepositUpdater` that is already invoked from a job to retry failed Deposits.

 If the downstream repository rejects custody of the package, the only recourse is for the end user to perform another submission that addresses the reason(s) for the rejection.
-The reasons for rejecting a package are not communicated.
+The reasons for rejecting a package may not be communicated.
-PASS does not facilitate this.

 In practice, a faculty member would need to:
 1. understand that their submission has been rejected